Pranjalpok7/Background-remover/README.md

 ```

 ### (6) Access the application:
-<br> Open your web browser and navigate to 'http://localhost:8000'.
+Open your web browser and navigate to 'http://localhost:8000'.